Ondiri Wetland

-Ondiri Wetland or Ondiri Swamp is a protected wetland and peatbog that is the source of the Nairobi River near Kikuyu, Kenya in Kiambu County.
+Ondiri Wetland (sometimes ũndirĩ Swamp) is a protected wetland and peatbog that is the source of the Nairobi River near Kikuyu in Kiambu County, Kenya.
+It was formerly known as "Kihenia", meaning shiny surface.
+However European settlers renamed it "Old Lake", which was later pronounced as "Ondiri".

 The wetland is under pressure because of water extraction, deforestation and accelerated erosion.
 Listed in 2021, the project's conservation is part of a larger initiative by the Kenyan government to reduce pollution to major waterways that provide water supply to Nairobi as part of the Thwake Dam project.
 The waterway is also important for local greenhouse agriculture.
 Ondiri Wetland covers 3,713,549 square feet and is a source to 40 springs, which provide water to the local community.